zibhub/GNDMS/installation-guide/index.md

 happens when the control-channel can be established but the data-channel is blocked.
-Please check your firewall setup especially if the `GLOBUS_TCP_PORT_RANGE` environment variable is set correctly and is fore wared by the firewall.
+Please check your firewall setup especially if the `GLOBUS_TCP_PORT_RANGE` environment variable is set correctly and is forwarded by the firewall.

 **I'm getting a "`GSSException: Defective credential detected`" exception.**
 : This can have to reasons: your certificate-proxy maybe outdated or